top of page

 You should have some criteria to measure your success.
 Without them, you can’t determine your progress and know whether you’re on track to reach your goal.

-In terms of education, you can measure the progress by tracking the lessons you take, the scores you get, the exams you pass, etc.
+In terms of education, you can measure progress by tracking the lessons you take, the scores you get, the exams you pass, etc.

 3. Attainable